This post was originally published on April 8, 2020 and was most recently updated on March 24, 2021.

 For baked goods...

-Fruit & Grain Bakery offers a weekly contact-free pastry pickup—the menu is posted on Instagram every Monday at 11:00 a.m. for pick up that Friday at Northern Coffee Works.
+Fruit & Grain Bakery offers a weekly contact-free pastry pickup—the menu is posted on Instagram every Monday at 11:00 a.m. for pick up the following Friday or Saturday at Northern Coffeeworks.
 Expect gourmet pop tarts, hand pies, savory galettes, and cupcakes—the pop tarts are my favorite, thanks to the extra-thick flaky crust and sweet-tart homemade jam fillings.
 Anything with a chocolate ganache filling is also a good bet.

-In addition, there's typically a daily selection of Fruit & Grain baked goods available at Northern Coffee Works on a first-come, first-serve basis.
-Stop by early for the best selection and check social media for more details.
+In addition, there's typically a daily selection of Fruit & Grain baked goods available at Northern Coffee Works on a first-come, first-serve basis; online ordering is available.
+Stop by early for the best selection and check social media for more details on the daily flavors.

 Isles Bun and Coffee does their namesake product justice: giant fluffy cinnamon buns with cream cheese frosting and huge caramel buns loaded with pecans.
 I still can't decide which one is my favorite, so I recommend ordering one of each (splitting them with someone is optional).
 There's also a pecan-free caramel sticky bun on the menu, as well as puppy dog tails (a smaller, twisted version of the cinnamon bun), cookies, biscotti, scones, and coffee cake.

 A one day notice is required for online orders; order by phone or in person for same day takeout.